 Fresh or frozen spinach infused with spices makes for a delicious hearty curry.
 The recipe can be a little complicated, especially with the different spices but follow it through, and you will be delighted with the results.

-The traditional recipe asks for panner and cream in its gravy, but it is a veganized version.
-I make a restaurant palak panner version with cashew cream, but this one is a hearty, healthy weekday dinner meal.
+The traditional recipe asks for panner and cream in its gravy, but this is a veganized version.
+I make this restaurant palak panner version with cashew cream for a hearty, healthy weekday or weekend dinner meal.